 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Buying a home or condo with a conventional mortgage means you’ll need a 20 percent down payment, which is a hefty chunk of change.
-But potential homebuyers who can’t come up with that much cash have another option: a Federal Housing Administration (FHA) loan, which is administered by the government and requires as little as 3.5 percent down.
+Buying a home or condo with a conventional loan means you’ll need a 20 percent down payment, which is a hefty chunk of change.
+If you can’t come up with that much cash, you have another option: an FHA loan, which is insured by the government and requires as little as 3.5 percent down.

 What is an FHA-approved condo?

-An FHA loan is insured by the Federal Housing Administration.
-They’re meant for first-time homebuyers and those who haven’t owned property in the last three years.
-An FHA-approved condo is a condominium that is eligible for FHA loans.
+FHA loans are insured by the Federal Housing Administration, or FHA.
+They’re meant for first-time homebuyers or those who haven’t owned property in the last three years.
+An FHA-approved condo is a condominium that is eligible to be purchased with an FHA loan.

-“This makes them an especially popular choice for condos, which attract lots of first-time buyers,” says Will Rodgers, real estate agent with eXp Realty in Virginia.
+“This makes them an especially popular choice for condos, which attract lots of first-time buyers,” says Will Rodgers, a real estate agent with Keller Williams Realty in Virginia.
 “This is because they are usually the most affordable option.”

-But not all condos offer buyers the chance at FHA loans.
-Some condo associations aren’t excited about attracting owners who need a lower down payment barrier to qualify.
-These associations may believe this means those owners are more likely to default.
+Not all condos offer buyers the chance to finance them with an FHA loan.
+Some condo associations aren’t excited about attracting owners who need a lower down payment to qualify.
+These associations might believe this means those owners are more likely to default.

 FHA approval requirements for condos

-Before you get started on buying an FHA-approved condo, make sure you know what condos need in order to qualify.
+Before you get started buying an FHA-approved condo, make sure you know what condos need in order to qualify: